-Effective January 1, 2018, nearly all employees covered by the state’s temporary disability insurance law will also be eligible for paid family leave.
+Effective January 1, 2018, nearly all employees covered by the state’s temporary disability insurance law are also eligible for paid family leave.

 Covered employers.
 Most private employers with one or more employees are covered by the law.
 Public employers may opt in to the system.